FahrplanDatenGarten/pyhafas/docs/usage/get_started.rst

 What's next?
 ------------

-For a good start with pyHaFAS you should read especially the pages TODO (idee: profile, methoden) of the documentation.
+For a good start with pyHaFAS you should go on reading the documentation.
+Especially the pages :doc:`/usage/examples` and :doc:`profiles` are a good start.